deargle-classes/security-analytics-assignments/_labs/lab-cloud-deploy-model.md

 **Specify in your README where this model came from**

-This is a sklearn pipleline.
+This is an sklearn pipleline.
 It was fitted using a completed version of [this notebook](https://github.com/deargle-classes/security-analytics-assignments/blob/main/notebooks/lab-pipelines-template.ipynb), and hence:
 * it should be unpickled using the `cloudpickle` package
 * it was trained on [PhishStorm](https://ieeexplore.ieee.org/abstract/document/6975177) data